floyddc/Hacking-Cert-Prep/notes/Priv Esc - Linux.md

   cp /bin/bash /tmp/rootbash
   chmod +xs /tmp/rootbash
   ```
-  - This script will copy the `/bin/bash` shell to a temporary directory and will give it execution and suid permissions (it assumes the privileges of the user who owns the file, **root** in this case).
+  - This script will copy the default `/bin/bash` shell to a temporary directory and will give it execution and suid permissions (it assumes the privileges of the user who owns the file, **root** in this case).
 In this way, we can run a root shell, so we escalated privileges!